Help officials understand changes to your business.

 No, the U.S. Census Bureau is barred from releasing any information that could identify an individual, business, organization, or institution – and tightly safeguards confidentiality using tough, ever-improving cybersecurity measures.

 Yes.
-We appreciate responses by the requested due date, but your Login ID will still allow you to access the survey through mid-July.
+We appreciate responses by the requested due date, but your Login ID will still allow you to access the survey through April 17, 2022.

 Responses to the survey provide valuable information for businesses and policymakers to understand the effect of changes in business conditions on small businesses.
 The replies provide real time data about the significance of the pandemic.